Midya-ELTE/Technical_Report_of_NullPointerDereference_Analysis/README.md

 # Technical_Report_of_NullPointerDereference_Analysis

-This repositort contains four technical reposrts related to the paper titled "Inferring the best static analysis tool for null pointer dereference in Java source code"
+This repository contains four technical reports related to the paper titled "Inferring the Best Static Analysis Tool for Null Pointer
-The reports are as following:
+Dereference in Java Source Code".